dgaiero/Firelight-Docs/content/Accounts/Initial-Setup.md

 Domain	Username	Password
 AD        jrdoe       @38aeec86115d12e0290f69744521f15318b951b1

 Your user folder is available through the UNC path: \\winserver1\NGUsers\jrdoe.
 You can access this folder directly on any intranet connected computer.
 If you are on the external network, you will need to use RDP and the gateway server.
-For more information visit (Coming Soon) https://docs.fire-light.us/rdp/setup.
+For more information visit https://docs.fire-light.us/rdp/setup.
 Your user folder name can be identified by your account ID: jrdoe.

 Thank you,